Skip to main content

 Security roles

-Nearly every action in Utility Cloud is governed by a security right, and security roles are a collection of security rights.
-Those groups contain every security right a user in any particular role will need to use Utility Cloud according to their role and restrict them from accessing anything they shouldn't.
-Utility Cloud users typically group their security roles into administrators who configure their billing account, dispatchers who review and assign the work to be done, and field workers who perform the work, but you can create any number of security roles to meet your users' specific needs.
+Nearly every action in Utility Cloud is governed by a security right, and security roles are collections of those rights.
+Each role contains every security right you need to do your job in Utility Cloud, while restricting access to anything you shouldn't see or change.
+You can group your security roles however works best for your billing account – common examples include administrators who configure the billing account, dispatchers who review and assign work, and field workers who perform it – but you can create any number of roles to meet your needs.

 Your security roles

-All your billing account's security roles are available on the Security Roles page, accessible from the Security Roles tile on the Landing Page or the navigation bar.
-From there you'll see your security roles sorted by Restriction Level and filter for specific roles.
+All your billing account's security roles are available on the Security Roles page, accessible from the Security Roles tile on the Landing Page or the navigation menu.
+From there you'll see your security roles sorted by Restriction Level, and you can filter for specific roles.

-Selecting any security role will bring you to the Security Role Rights page for that role where you can view that role and its details, including the individual rights assigned to it.
+Selecting any security role opens the Security Role Rights page for that role, where you can view the role and its details, including the individual rights assigned to it.

 Creating and editing security roles

-When you're first onboarded with Utility Cloud you'll have access to several security roles right away, but you can create and maintain any number of security roles you need in your billing account.
-Every security role contains the below attributes:
+When you're first onboarded with Utility Cloud you'll have access to several security roles straight away, but you can create and maintain any number of security roles you need in your billing account.
+Every security role has the following attributes:

-• Role Name: The name of your security role will show on the Security Roles page and the Roles panel on the User Details page.
+• Role Name: The name of your security role, shown on the Security Roles page and the Roles panel on the User Details page.

-• Active: Whether or not your role is active or inactive.
-If your role is inactive it will not be available to add to any of your users.
+• Active: Whether your role is active or inactive.
+Inactive roles aren't available to add to any of your users.

-• Description: The description added to your security role is visible when adding or removing roles to a user on the User Details page.
+• Description: The description added to your security role is visible when adding or removing roles from a user on the User Details page.

-• Restriction Level: An attribute describing the relative access the security role allows, set to default to 0.
-For more information see Restriction Levels below.
+• Restriction Level: An attribute describing the relative access the security role allows, set to 0 by default.
+For more information, see Restriction levels below.

 Creating a security role